MaastrichtU-CDS/general-tools_roc-aggregator/README.md

 - this repository `pip3 install .`

 ### Example:

+A complete example of the usage of the roc-aggregator can be found [here](./roc_aggregator/examples/example.py).

 - Obtain the global ROC curve from different sources by providing the false positive rate (fpr), true positive rate (tpr), thresholds (thresh), the total number of negative samples, and the total number of samples from each source: